nextcloud/documentation/user_manual/pim/calendar.rst

 - Start day -- Provides the option of starting the calendar week on Monday, Sunday, or Saturday.

-- Cache -- Enables you to clear the calendar cache for repeating events.

 - Primary CalDAV address -- Provides the primary CalDAV link URL.